NASA-PDS/wds-react-legacy/README.md

 Any values that override the values at https://material-ui.com/customization/default-theme/#default-theme will then be used throughout the application.
 In this example we did an override of the palette section’s primary and secondary colors.
 Any component that uses color=“primary” will now be a light gray and color=“secondary” will be red.

-In a similar fashion any of the values that material ui contains can be overridden.
+In a similar fashion any of the values that Material UI contains can be overridden.

 This theme file is where the content from the theme file provided by the PDS will be placed.